Ithaca Announces Community Forums with Police Chief Candidates

 The current acting chief of the Ithaca Police Department is 15 year IPD veteran John Joly.
 He has carried out the duties of the Chief of Police of the Ithaca Police Department under the title of “acting” police chief since former Chief Dennis Nayor retired in April of 2021.

-The city has been looking for a permanent police chief to help follow through on the reimagining public safety process for several months, and it looks like the search is almost coming to an end.
+The city has been looking for a permanent police chief to help follow through on the reimagining public safety process for more than a year, and it looks like the search is almost coming to an end.

-Questions about the forums can be forwarded to Public Information Specialist Melody Faraday at mfaraday@cityofithaca.org

 (0) comments